turingschool/curriculum/tutorials/web_services/api.markdown

 #### Controlling the Redirect

-Maybe you'd rather redirect to the `index` after successful creation.
+Maybe you would rather redirect to the `index` after successful creation.
 You can override the redirect by adding the `:location` option to `respond_with`:

 ```ruby
 def create